blcaswell/NCDI/README.md

 ## Step 4: Score individual diets
 Use the dendrogram to score individual diets by summing the vertical branch lengths to the common node.

-1. Disaggregate mixed food items and remove non-nutritive items
+**4.1.** Disaggregate mixed food items and remove non-nutritive items

-2. Create binary variables indicating the food items or ingredients reported in each dietary recall
+**4.2.** Create binary variables indicating the food items or ingredients reported in each dietary recall

-3. Calculate sum of branch lengths connecting foods in each individual’s diet
+**4.3.** Calculate sum of branch lengths connecting foods in each individual’s diet

-4. Divide each individual’s summed branch lengths by the summed branch lengths of the total dendrogram
+**4.4.** Divide each individual’s summed branch lengths by the summed branch lengths of the total dendrogram

-# Procedure in Detail
-Files from the USDA FFNDS and SR databases are needed to run the following steps.
-Please confirm that you have downloaded and extracted the files listed above under "USDA Food Composition Databases" before proceeding.
-All Stata sample code below assumes these files are already converted to .dta format.

-## Step 1: Create Nutrient Trait Matrix
-### Step 1a: Disaggregate mixed food items in the FNDDS food composition table to their ingredients using SR recipes data
-1a.1: Transpose the SR food composition data file (nut_data) from long to wide.
-See sample code FL100_FNDDS2012_IngredientNutrients_20240505.do.
-Note that for this sample code, the SR23 nut_data file was renamed srnutval.
-1a.2: